FlorianTseng/FlorianTseng.github.io/_pages/about.md

 [A machine learning-based framework for predicting the power factor of thermoelectric materials](https://www.sciencedirect.com/science/article/pii/S2352940725000460)

+**Abstract**: Thermoelectric materials represent an innovative energy solution, capable of converting waste heat into usable electrical power.
+Recent advances have leveraged machine learning to identify new thermoelectric materials, yet challenges remain in balancing applicability, feature complexity, and interpretability.
+In this study, we introduce an interpretable framework based on ensemble learning and Magpie chemical element features to predict the power factor (PF) of various materials.
+Our approach yields approximate analytical expressions for PF using simple elemental features, providing both accuracy and transparency.
+We validate our predictions with density functional theory, successfully identifying two high-PF selenides as promising candidates for thermoelectric applications.

 **Yuxuan Zeng**, Wei Cao\*, Tan Peng, Yue Hou, Ling Miao, Ziyu Wang\*, Jing Shi

 [**Code and data**](https://github.com/FlorianTseng/TE-PF-Prediction)